 North Western Barossa

-With our primary aim of producing Shiraz with a degree of elegance, finesse and high tones on the nose, the Westlake Vineyard site is perfect.
+With our primary aim of producing Shiraz with a degree of elegance, finesse and high tones on the nose, getting fruit from the North-Western ridge makes sense.
 It is elevated and in a cooler part of the Barossa.
-In fact, the Shiraz from this vineyard is some of the last Shiraz to be picked from the Barossa Valley.